1st Metatarsal Phalangeal (MTP) Joint Replacement

 Potential Specific Complications

-Failure of the joint replacement over time.
+Failure of the implant over time

-Deep infection of the implant.
+Deep infection of the implant